AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 Once a post is approved, it is displayed in a Social Learning board.
 Users can now, comment, reply, upvote/downvote on the post.

-Users can use the following type of content to make a comment: Record Screen, webcam, or both, Record Audio, Take Screenshot, Upload File, Learning Manager Gallery.&nbsp;
+Users can use the following type of content to make a comment: Record Screen, webcam, or both, Record Audio, Take Screenshot, Upload File, Learning Manager Gallery.

 ![](assets/comment-options-21.png)